• Skip to primary navigation

 • Combine greek yogurt and water in a bowl, and set aside.

-• Get a large bowl and combine ALL the DRY ingredients.
+• Get a large bowl and combine all the dry ingredients.

 • Pour the wet ingredients into the dry ingredients, and stir to combine.